dgerabagi/data-curation-environment/flattened_repo.md

     if (node.absolutePath === filePath) {
         return node;
     }
-    if (node.children && filePath.startsWith(node.absolutePath + '/')) {
+    // Use startsWith and a path separator to avoid partial matches (e.g., 'src' matching 'src-tiled') if (node.children && filePath.startsWith(node.absolutePath + '/')) {
         for (const child of node.children) {
             const found = findNode(child, filePath);